edgexfoundry/edgex-examples/application-services/custom/camera-management/README.md

    b.
 Under the `ports` section, find the entry for port 8554 and change the host_ip from `127.0.0.1` to either `0.0.0.0` or the ip address you put in the previous step.

-6. Run the following `make` command to generate the edgex core services along with the MQTT, Onvif and Usb device services.
+6. Run the following `make` command to generate the edgex core services along with MQTT, Onvif and Usb device services.

   > **Note**: The `ds-onvif-camera` parameter can be omitted if no Onvif cameras are present, or the `ds-usb-camera` parameter can be omitted if no usb cameras are present.
 ```shell